As we expand our online content we are offering live webinars. Once the webinars are complete, the recordings of those webinars are posted below.

 ODNR Division of Forestry Service Forester Jeremy Scherf, Coordinator of the Ohio Forest Tax Law program, explains the differences between the two property tax reduction programs in Ohio, the Current Agricultural Use Valuation (CAUV) and the Ohio Forest Tax Law (OFTL) in this webinar.
 Learn how you can improve the quality of your woods and save money.

-Join OSU’s Amy Stone and Joe Boggs as we look at some native forest insects and some non-native forest insects.
+Join OSU’s Amy Stone and Joe Boggs as we look at some native forest insects and some non-native forest insects in this webinar.
 Insects that create ‘tents’, insects that dance, along with insects that create galls and insects that suck sap – something for everyone.
-Click the picture to view the webinar.

 NRCS offers technical and financial assistance to improve resource conditions such as soil quality, water quality and habitat quality, through implementing conservation practices, or activities, such as conservation planning that address natural resource concerns on the land.
-Dave Libben, NRCS District Conservationist and Nick Schell, NRCS State Biologist, as they discuss how funding programs can help improve your woodland and wildlife goals.
-Click the picture to view the webinar.
+Join Dave Libben, NRCS District Conservationist and Nick Schell, NRCS State Biologist, as they discuss how funding programs can help improve your woodland and wildlife goals in this webinar.